dashersw/cote/README.md

 Now, fire up a few Responders and Publishers on default or 'rnd' namespace and watch them glow with magic on `http://localhost:5555`.

+### Monitor

+Monitor is the "top" of cote.
+It shows lists all the daemons it discovers regardless of namespace or key.
+Run `examples/monitor.js` and see all your active cote daemons.

 MIT License
 ----